A Story in My Story

 You can't have a cupboard if there ain't no wall

-You got to move, there's no time left to stall
+You got to move, no time for you to stall

 [Verse 3]